Sunday, July 16, 2017

 “No Dad, it really was a plastic bag.”

 We sailed up to the next island group and were planning on stopping for a swim, but the crew was anxious to get back so we decided to carry on.
-The wind was blowing steadily from the west making for a brisk sail, hitting over 8 knots at times.
+The wind was blowing steadily from the west making for a brisk sail, hitting over eight knots at times.
 The cat sailed like a dream and I did my best to take a permanent mental photograph of how life was right at that at time, because I couldn’t imagine it being much better.
 Such a perfect way to finish up this phase of our trip.

-I got the boat docked into our slip without any issues and we loaded up all of our gear into the dock buggies while Mellissa did the check-out procedure.
+I docked the boat into our slip without any issues and we loaded up all of our gear into the dock buggies while Mellissa did the check-out procedure.
 She also gave Tony, Ana and I a tour of two other boats in their charter fleet – the Nautitech Open 40 and a Lagoon 46.
-The Lagoon was particularly nice, and that extra 6 feet made for a much larger boat with a seating area in front by the trampoline nets and a fly bridge with seating and sunbeds for 8 people.
+The Lagoon was particularly nice, and that extra 6 feet made for a much larger boat with a seating area in front by the trampoline nets and a fly bridge with seating and sunbeds for eight people.
 Maybe next time.

 “That’s putting the ‘poo’ in Phuket!” he said.
 I agreed wholeheartedly and then held my breath as I walked by him.